 Most of these issues will resolve as children grow up and their bodies develop.
 However, if any of these issues persist, you should visit a doctor or podiatrist for a professional opinion.

 Similarly, when children grow up, everybody knows their energy has no bounds.
 As soon as they can, children are constantly on their feet walking, running or jumping, and unfortunately, this almost guarantees foot problems at some point.
 With a bit of luck, these problems can be avoided.
 Continue reading to learn more about some of the most common foot problems in children and how they can be avoided.

-Verrucas are caused by the human papilloma virus (HPV).
+Verrucas are caused by the human papillomavirus (HPV).
 They can be spread to other people from contaminated surfaces or through close skin contact.
 They can be recognised by the black dots in the centre; these are small blood vessels that cause the verrucas to bleed.

 If a verruca is not painful, it is probably best to leave it alone; they usually go on their own within a few months.
-However, if pain arises, you should see a podiatrist like ourselves who can assist and advise you of the various treatments available for verrucas.
+However, if pain arises, you should see a podiatrist like ourselves who can assist and advise you on the various treatments available for verrucas.

 Ingrown toenails are nails that have grown into the skin, usually down the side of the nail bed.
 Usually, they are caused by nails cut too short or cut incorrectly, damage by trauma and poorly fitted footwear.

 Sadly, ingrown toenails can be extremely painful, especially from the pressure of wearing shoes or if the toe is accidentally knocked.
 Ingrown toenails can also sporadically leak pus; in this case, a warm foot bath with a small amount of soap for five minutes daily can help to prevent infection and clean your feet.